 Hiking Trails at Vandenberg AFB

 Here are some hiking trails I have mapped out and hiked.
 I won't list any trail that I have not personally verified.
 I will continue to add new trails periodically.
-I hope to cross path with other hikers on these trails occasionally.

 The difficulty level score is based on the NW Hiker evaluation website and consists of scoring levels from 0 (easy) to 28 (extreme).